itsumura-h/nim-basolato/documents/en/middleware.md

 ---

 If you want to redirect to login page when login check is fail, you can use `ErrorRedirect`.
 It calls `Error 302`.

+---

+If you want to redirect the user to the login page when the login check fails, use `ErrorRedirect`.
+This will call `Error 302`.

 app/middleware/auth_middlware.nim
 ```nim